Michigan workers’ comp lawyer discusses permanent restrictions after a shoulder replacement surgery and potential options.

-We encourage our Michigan clients who are given permanent restrictions after shoulder replacement to start thinking about the future.
+We encourage our Michigan clients who are given permanent restrictions to start thinking about the future.
 Many people can return to gainful employment with a little help.
 Here is some information about light duty job offers, vocational rehabilitation benefits, and workers’ comp settlements.
 Always call an experienced workers’ comp lawyer whenever these issues arise.

 Workers’ Comp Benefits For Employees With Permanent Work Restrictions After Shoulder Replacement Surgery

 Employers have a big incentive to help people with permanent restrictions after shoulder replacement surgery in Michigan.
 Finding them a new job within the company ends responsibility for paying wage loss benefits under workers’ comp.
 This is called light duty or reasonable employment.
 It is defined as work within the employee’s capacity to perform that poses no clear and proximate threat to health and safety.
 It is not limited to jobs within qualifications and training, so anything is fair game.
 The job must also be a reasonable distance from the employee’s home.
 Failure to accept a light duty job offer can result in a forfeiture of wages.
 Watch out for employers who violate restrictions or just offer demeaning tasks.